 No, it should be completed by you, the student.
-You can have a parent help if assistance is needed.
-We will be communicating with you regarding your request and it is important that we receive the self-disclosure form in your own words.
+You can have a family member or someone else help if assistance is needed.
+We will be communicating with you regarding your request and it is important that we receive the Self-Disclosure Form in your own words.

-When you meet with your SDS Counselor, they will be able to discuss an accommodation plan with you and what services or accommodations may be appropriate.
+After you submit the Disability Self-Disclosure Form to our office, we will discuss an accommodation plan with you and what services or accommodations may be appropriate.

 Cornell is committed to creating a campus community that is inclusive of all aspects of diversity and identity, including disability identity.
-We encourage all students with disabilities to self-disclose their disability status to our office.
+Though you are not required to, we encourage all students with disabilities to self-disclose their disability status to our office.
+Registering with our office does not obligate you to use services, nor will your information be shared anywhere else on campus.
 There is a place on our Self-Disclosure Form to indicate that you are not currently requesting services or accommodations.

 At the beginning of each new semester you must request your accommodation letters in order to receive your academic accommodations.
-Filling out a new self-disclosure form is not required, nor are you required to meet with your counselor each semester.
+Filling out a new Self-Disclosure Form is not required, nor are you required to meet with us each semester.

 Services and Accommodations

 There are not certain services or accommodations that are automatically granted.
-After you submit information to our office, we will meet with you to discuss your individual situation and what an appropriate accommodation plan may be.
+After you submit information to our office, we may meet with you or discuss via email your individual situation and what an appropriate accommodation plan may be.
 There are many factors that go into this, including the types of courses you are taking and the impact of your condition or disability.